Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 - Other programmers who will use the code
 - Users of the application

 These two groups make up the actual users of the code.
 RTL is opinionated is towards verifying [use cases][use-case-testing] for those two groups, as opposed to traditional line or branch [code coverage][code-coverage].
-In Kent's blog post he articulates more, but the tl;dr is that a line of code supports a use case for the API.
-Then, the lines should be tested by exercising their use cases.
+In Kent's blog post he articulates more, but the tl;dr is that a line of code exists because a use case requires it to.
+To test that line of code, a test for the use case it supports should be written.

 #### What is a Use Case?